9 Christmas jobs that are available right now in Hampshire - and how to apply

 Seasonal Mail Sorter – Royal Mail

+The Royal Mail is starting it’s drive to recruit seasonal Christmas workers.
+There will be 1,500 roles available across the country.

-Royal Mail are recruiting people to work at their mail centre in Southampton.
+This includes people who are needed to work at the mail centre in Southampton.

 Mail sorters unload mail and parcels from vans, move them through warehouses and make sure each item of post arrives at their destination safely.